Discovery & Platform Blueprint

 Architecture and governance are defined with clear non-functional requirements and measurable success criteria.

-WordPress can become a true Digital Experience Platform when it is treated as a product platform—not a collection of pages and plugins.
-A WordPress DXP is designed to support multi-brand growth, structured content, reliable releases, and integrations across marketing and business systems, while still keeping the editorial team productive.
+WordPress can become a true WordPress digital experience platform when it is treated as a product platform—not a collection of pages and plugins.
+WordPress DXP engineering focuses on multi-brand growth, structured content, reliable releases, and integrations across marketing and business systems, while still keeping the editorial team productive.

-PathToProject supports WordPress DXPs across traditional and headless/hybrid architectures, including multisite ecosystems and enterprise-grade deployments.
+PathToProject supports WordPress DXPs across traditional and WordPress headless architecture options, including headless/hybrid DXP implementation patterns, multisite ecosystems, and enterprise-grade deployments.
 Delivery is aligned with measurable goals: faster releases, improved Core Web Vitals, reduced operational risk, and stable long-term ownership.

 WordPress platforms often grow quickly through plugin accumulation, one-off theme changes, and ad-hoc infrastructure decisions.
-Over time, the platform becomes fragile: releases get riskier, performance becomes unpredictable, and editorial workflows start to depend on manual steps or “tribal knowledge”.
+Over time, the platform becomes fragile: releases get riskier, performance becomes unpredictable, and editorial workflows start to depend on manual steps or tribal knowledge.
+These issues compound as traffic increases and more teams contribute to the same codebase and content model.

 A full review is performed across theme, plugins, hosting, and workflows to identify stability, security, and performance bottlenecks.